+So what are the signs that your dog may be dying from Cushing’s disease?
 As the disease worsens, dogs will often develop a pot-bellied appearance, lose fur on their flanks and develop thin skin as well as having recurrent infections due to an impaired immune system.
 While treatment aims to control these symptoms as best as possible, hyperadrenocorticism is a disease that gradually becomes harder to control as the tumor present in the pituitary or adrenal gland enlarges.

 A dog in the end stage of Cushing’s will be refractory to changes in medication; they are likely on the highest possible dose of trilostane.
-Because of this, their symptoms will often start to recur to the point where they are extremely lethargic, have uncontrollable thirst and/or urination and have repeated infections such as skin infections or urinary tract infections.
+Because of this, their symptoms will often start to recur to the point where they are extremely lethargic, have uncontrollable thirst and/or urination, and have repeated infections such as skin infections or urinary tract infections.

 One concern, as in the case of Millie at the start of this article, is that of neurological changes developing.
 Dogs with the pituitary-dependent form of hyperadrenocorticism can start to develop neurological abnormalities as an expanding pituitary gland tumor puts pressure on the surrounding brain tissue.
 If your dog is displaying symptoms such as nervousness, aggression, disorientation, circling or even seizures then a pituitary tumor is the likely cause.
 Unfortunately, not much can be done in this case if they are non-respondent to increased doses of medication.